AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 **10. How do you stage files for a commit in Git?**

 "To stage files for a commit in Git, you use the `git add` command.
 You can stage a specific file by running `git add <file-name>`, or if you want to stage all modified files, you can run `git add .`.
 Staging files means you’re preparing them to be included in your next commit, but they won’t be committed until you run `git commit`."

 ---

-Here are your responses for these Git-related questions in a conversational interview style:

----